-In the first four years of the project, from February 2016 to January 2020, the pilot action has been designed and almost implemented.
-A comprehensive set of measures involving energy efficiency in the Piagge area, electric mobility for taxi fleet and public recharging network, Smart lighting and Smart City platform has been deployed supported by the ongoing activity on citizens' engagement that has been started long ago by the Administration for inclusive and participated decision-making processes.
+During the five years of the project, from February 2016 to January 2021, the different actions included in the pilot have been designed, deployed and analysed taking into account specific implementation programs and results depending on boundary conditions and pandemic effects.
+A comprehensive set of measures involving energy efficiency in the Piagge area, electric mobility for taxi fleet and public recharging network, Smart grid, Smart lighting and Smart City platform have been deployed supported by the on-going activity on citizens' engagement that has been started long ago by the Administration for inclusive and participated decision-making processes.